William Osula: Sheffield United

-Osula is a youth product of Danish club F.C.
-Copenhagen, where he played before moving to the youth academy of Sheffield United in 2018.
+Osula is a youth product of Danish club Copenhagen, where he played before moving to the youth academy of Sheffield United in 2018.
 On 13 July 2021, he signed his first professional contract with the Yorkshire club.
 He made his first team debut in a 0–0 draw against Blackpool on 16 March 2022, coming on as a late substitute in the 91st minute.

 Loan to Derby County

 On 1 September 2022, Osula joined Derby County on a season-long loan.
-On 15 October 2022, having already appeared four times from the bench, Osula made his first start for the club, scoring two goals in a 3–0 victory at Accrington Stanley.
+On 15 October 2022, having already appeared four times from the bench, Osula made his first start for the club, scoring two goals in a 3–0 victory against Accrington Stanley.

 Return from loan

 On 6 January 2024, Osula scored a brace for Sheffield United in a 4–0 FA Cup victory over Gillingham, marking his first senior goals for the club.

 Newcastle United

 On 8 August 2024, Newcastle United announced the signing of Osula for £10,000,000 with a further £5,000,000 in add-ons.
+He made his debut for the club as a substitute in a 3–1 loss to Fulham on 21 September.

 On 12 January 2025, Osula scored his first goal for the club in the third round of the FA Cup, the third of a 3–1 win over Bromley.
 On 26 April 2025, he scored his first Premier League goal in a 3–0 win over Ipswich Town, heading in from a Kieran Trippier corner.

+Osula began the 2025–26 season by scoring an 88th-minute equaliser for Newcastle in their first Premier League home fixture against league champions Liverpool.
+The Magpies went on to lose 3–2, with Liverpool scoring a winning goal in the tenth minute of stoppage time.

+On 4 March 2026, he scored a 90th-minute winning goal in Newcastle's 2–1 home victory against Manchester United.
+The goal then earned him the Premier League Goal of the Month award.